Living-with-machines/DeezyMatch/README.md

 ### Generate query and candidate vectors

 The `inference` module can also be used to generate vector representations for a set of strings in a dataset.
-This is **a required step for candidate selection and ranking** (which we will [talk about later](#candidate-ranker-and-assembling-vector-representations)).
+This is **a required step for candidate selection and ranking** (which we will [discuss later](#candidate-ranking)).

 We first create vector representations for **candidate** mentions (we assume the candidate mentions are stored in `dataset/dataset-candidates.txt`):